7 tips for gardening in summer

 Summer is a favourite time of the year for many of us, invoking memories of sweltering days at the beach or in the backyard, sprinklers on parched lawns, the cricket on the radio or tv, and lounge rooms strewn with wrapping paper and presents.

-In order to get the best out of your garden, we have compiled seven tips to help your garden look in tip top shape.
+In order to get the best out of your garden, we have compiled seven summer gardening tips to help get your plants in tip top shape.

 1. Prepare the soil

-Good soil preparation can make or break your garden.
+Good soil preparation is the key to success.
 Preparing your soil in advance through the months of spring can help your garden thrive throughout summer.
 Good quality soil allows for your plants and vegetables to improve their water holding capacity which is important to avoid your plants drying out.
-A great way to prepare and improve your soil is to add organic matter in the form of compost, manure or mulch into your soil.
+A great way to prepare and improve your soil is to add organic matter in the form of compost, manure or mulch.

 When gardening in pots use a quality potting mix as cheap mixes are next to useless unless fortified with washed river sand and compost.
 Quality potting mixes hold moisture and nutrients around a plant’s roots, allow growing roots enough air to breathe and assists to support the plant and its roots.

-Water is everything come summer, whether it’s jumping in the pool, taking a dip in the ocean or giving your garden a good drink.
-Watering efficiently in the cooler times of the day and using composts and organic mulches which break down into the soil will keep your gardens full of moisture which your plants need during the summertime.
+Water is everything come summer, whether it’s jumping in the pool, taking a dip in the ocean or giving your plants a good drink.
+Watering efficiently in the cooler times of the day and using composts and organic mulches which break down will keep your gardens full of moisture which your plants need during the summertime.

 The best time to water your garden is early in the morning.
-Try avoiding watering your garden in the late afternoon and evening – this reduces the risk of mildew and fungus growth.
-And, remember to comply with relevant government directions regarding water use.
+Try to avoid watering in the late afternoon and evening – this reduces the risk of mildew and fungus growth.
+Consider an irrigation system, and remember to comply with relevant government directions regarding water use.

 Feeding your garden with controlled release dry or a liquid fertilizers can help promote a healthy root system and strong growth, while strengthening cell walls, allowing your plants to retain water for longer periods of time.

-Nature’s blanket, mulch is the perfect way to keep your soil cool in summer.
-Mulch covers your soil which both retains moisture and limits evaporation, helping out your plants and your water bill.
+Nature’s blanket, mulch is the perfect way to keep your soil cool in summer and keep weeds at bay.
+Adding a layer of mulch covers your soil which both retains moisture and limits evaporation, helping out your plants and your water bill.

 It is recommended to stay out of the sun between 10am and 4pm when UV rays are at their strongest.
 If you are gardening outside, make sure you cover up, wear a hat, sunglasses, drink plenty of water and apply broad spectrum sunscreen with an SPF of at least 30+.